Tomb Raider (2013) Xbox360 Review

 Of course you will find your mandatory platforming in this installment and the controls are very responsive.
 Those of you who have been following my reviews, however, already know that I love castletroids and in a sense this game is a castletroid.
 You will gain new abilities and gather new equipment throughout your adventure, which encourages you to go back to previously explored areas where you will find new options have opened.

 This brutality comes back to you as well.
 Every death scene is extremely graphic, especially for Lara.
 I've seen her break her neck, be impaled, and, well, I don't want to ruin all the surprises for you.
-Suffice it to say, this is not a game suitable for children and not for the same reason the original wasn't suitable for children.
-(Don't pretend you don't know what I mean.)
+Suffice it to say, this is not a game suitable for children and

 This reality is then enhanced further by the wonderfully rendered graphics.
 I played on the Xbox360, which made me stop at times just to look around at the forest (I’ve watched videos of the PC version that looks even better).
 For years I wondered what it would be like when games would allow me to run through believable jungles and forests and it's wonderful that we're finally here for this 15-20 hour adventure.